cresset-template/cresset/README.md

 2. Install [Docker](https://docs.docker.com/get-docker) if not installed
 and update to a recent version compatible with Docker Compose V2.
-Docker incompatibility with Docker Compose V2 is a common issue as well.
+Docker incompatibility with Docker Compose V2 is also a common issue for new users.
 Note that Windows users may use WSL (Windows Subsystem for Linux).
 Cresset has been tested on Windows 11 WSL with the Windows CUDA driver and Docker Desktop.
 There is no need to install a separate WSL CUDA driver or Docker for Linux inside WSL.